ivanmolto/cryptobattle/README.md

 ## Live website

-You can find the Crypto Battle Fun live website [here](https://www.crypobattle.fun)
+You can find the Crypto Battle Fun live website at [cryptobattle.fun](https://www.crypobattle.fun)

 ## Video pitch

 This is the [video pitch that you can find here in the repo] or [you can download it from Pinata.cloud]

+## Game Instructions

+- Enter a Solana account hash for each player and submit.
+  Each player is an instance and we will get the points count for each instance.
+  The points are the sum of the number the transactions, domains, subdomains, and favourite domains.

+- Click the Battle button and

+- Check the results: the winner and the loser or just a tie.
+The winner is the player with more points.

+You can also check the latest transactions for each player (instance).

 ## SolanaFM APIs